tommasotulkens/economics/index.md

 I am a PhD candidate at the Erasmus School of Economics in Rotterdam.
 I am supervised by Olivier Marie and Anne Gielen.

 My research focuses on applied econometrics and policy evaluation.
+I'm especially interested in labour markets, housing, and urban economics.

 [CV]({{ site.baseurl }}/files/CV_tulkens.pdf)